 HOW TO MAKE APPLE CIDER DOUGHNUTS

-First – Preheat your oven and get a large mixing bowl.
+STEP ONE– Preheat your oven and get a large mixing bowl.
 Whisk the dry ingredients together until well combined.

-Second – Add the wet ingredients and stir until the batter is thick and smooth.
+STEP TWO – Add the wet ingredients and stir until the batter is thick and smooth.

-Third – Lightly grease your doughnut pan (you can use a muffin tin if you don’t have a doughnut pan) and fill each doughnut section 3/4 of the way full.
+STEP THREE– Lightly grease your doughnut pan (you can use a muffin tin if you don’t have a doughnut pan) and fill each doughnut section 3/4 of the way full.

-Fourth – Bake for 18 to 20 minutes, or until a wooden toothpick comes out clean when inserted in the center.
+STEP FOUR – Bake for 18 to 20 minutes, or until a wooden toothpick comes out clean when inserted in the center.
 Let cool slightly.

-Fifth – Melt some vegan butter and brush the entire doughnut, then roll or sprinkle with the cinnamon sugar.
+STEP FIVE– Melt some vegan butter and brush the entire doughnut, then roll or sprinkle with the cinnamon sugar.
 Repeat with remaining doughnuts.

 There are only five simple steps that you’ll need to do before you have your own batch of homemade apple cider doughnuts.
 Awesome, right?